MichaelSebero/Media-Tools/README.md

 ## Convert to Opus
 This script converts all audio files in a given directory to `.opus` in a seperate folder.

+## Generate Album Sections
+This script sorts songs in an album according to their CD metadata.

 ## Mass Crop Images
 This script mass crops images to an output folder.